 Changing demographics and housing preferences have created a mismatch between the housing we have and what is needed.
-According to the Census, while 38 percent of owner-occupied households and 53 percent of renter households are headed by single individuals, only 16 percent of units are studios or one bedroom.
-In addition, our housing stock is aging, with 42 percent of residential units built before 1970.
+According to the Census, while 38 percent of owner-occupied households and percent of renter

 "Stable, affordable housing serves as the first vaccine in a series to ensuring healthy people and communities.
 You need good education, public safety, and decent jobs as well, but if you don't start with housing first, none of those interventions will work well."